Recognition Mistakes Managers Should Be Mindful Of

 You may believe, as a leader, that you provide adequate recognition.
 But, likely, your staff doesn’t perceive your appreciation as highly as you do.

-According to research, there is a significant gap between managers’ perceptions of how effective they recognize people and how valued those employees truly feel.
+According to research, there is a significant gap between managers’ perceptions of how effective they recognize people and how valued those employees genuinely feel.
 Not to add that one of the most typical reasons why workers leave a company, as per Gallup’s data, is a lack of acknowledgment.

 For instance, you might mention that you want to ensure that staff feels valued and acknowledged during your upcoming one-on-one meetings, then ask a few of the questions posed to support your recognition efforts.